RobertoN0/dds25--team4-/README.md

 We have included both consistency tests and stress tests under the `test/` directory.
 In addition to standard load benchmarks, we introduced basic fault-tolerance scenarios tests to see how the system behaves under failure.
 For step-by-step instructions on how to run these tests, please refer to the [Instructions](test/fault-tolerant-tests/user-guide_with-dynamic-killing.md).

 ### Known Issue
-- Before killing a master DB for testing failover, please inspect your Sentinel logs to ensure there is **no** log entry indicating **“tilt mode.”** If “tilt mode” is detected, do **not** kill the master, as it implies the Sentinel is in a passive mode and can't perforn a failover.
+- Before killing a master DB for testing failover, please inspect your Sentinel logs to ensure there is **no** log entry indicating **“tilt mode.”** If “tilt mode” is detected, do **not** kill the master, as it implies the Sentinel is in a passive mode and can't perform a failover.
 While this shouldn’t normally happen, we ask that you check the logs to avoid unexpected behavior if “tilt mode” appears, as we did't manage to find the reason behind it.

 ### Deployment: